gogs/docs/en-US/intro/README.md

 ## Purpose

-Since we choose to use pure Go implementation of Git manipulation, Gogs certainly supports **ALL platforms**  that Go supports, including Linux, Mac OS X, and Windows with **ZERO** dependency.
+Since we choose to use a pure Go implementation of Git, Gogs supports **ALL platforms**  that Go supports, including Linux, Mac OS X, and Windows with **ZERO** dependencies.

 More importantly, Gogs only needs one binary to setup your own project hosting on the fly!